LINDA GROSS THEATER

 Located on a tree-lined street in the historic Chelsea district of Manhattan, the Atlantic is a 199-seat theater housed in a Gothic Revival building that is at once grand and intimate.

 In 1991, Atlantic found its first permanent home in Chelsea: the Parish House for St. Peter’s Church.
 Built in 1871, the parish house has been a vital part of Chelsea since its early days, offering a home for amateur performances, local art shows, community classes, and even a practice court for the New York Knickerbockers.
-When Atlantic first moved in, the building had been retrofitted as a theater, and its warm brick interior and soaring ceilings, together with an almost perfect audience-to-stage ratio, created an artistically inspiring space.
+When Atlantic first moved in, the building had been retrofitted as a theater.
+Its warm brick interior and soaring ceilings, together with an almost perfect audience-to-stage ratio, created an artistically inspiring space.

 In 2012 The Atlantic Theater Company completed an $8.6 million dollar interior renovation of The Linda Gross Theater on West 20th Street in Chelsea.
 Atlantic has produced over 125 plays at this location.
 The extensive three year project received $2.4 Million in city funding with the balance provided by foundations, individuals and Atlantic’s Board of Directors.